IDT-ITI/MMFusion-IML/README.md

 ### Data folder structure

-Then all datasets are structured as:
+Then all datasets are structured as follows:
 ```
 data/
 ├── Casiav1